Hatlestad Slide: Effect on disaster readiness

 After the slide, evacuation of residents at risk is routinely considered around the country when areas are considered to be at risk from extreme weather.
 For example, when extreme precipitation hit Nord-Trøndelag in central Norway in 2006, more than 200 people were evacuated.

 In Bergen, a municipality-wide inspection was carried out to map properties potentially at a risk in the event of extreme weather.
 Securing such areas is still the responsibility of property owners, although there has been discussions on municipalities covering costs of securing properties.
 Additionally, the slide has changed public sentiments regarding the dangers of building without restrictions.

 Finally, in response to the fact that the landslides of Hatlestad and Hetlebakken proved rescue routines after landslides to be unsafe and ineffective, the municipality would establish a 24-man special rescue group to respond to disasters caused by extreme weather.
 Helge Eidsnes and Tore Kallekleiv of the rescue group voiced budget concerns, stating that recruiting and equipping men for the team would cost about 500,000 NOK (approximately US$82,000 as of June 2007), which according to him was a large amount to the unit.

 The 'Kristina case'

-The Norwegian Wikipedia has an article on the Kristina Case.
-You can help Wikipedia by translating it for the English Wikipedia, or by making a new article from scratch.

 Kristina Hjartåker was a female four-year-old fatally wounded in the Hatlestad slide, and died on 7 February 2006, when her treatment was ended.
 The question about whether to continue her treatment became a cause célèbre, and caused the Liberal Party of Norway to announce their desire for a 'Kristina Law' that, if passed, will require an independent group to consider discontinuing life-prolonging treatment in cases where a dispute exists.
 The controversy surrounding the handling of the case, in particular an incident in which doctors from the hospital visited the girl's father at home without invitation to convince him to end her treatment, would cause the leader of the Bergen Health Trust, to retire.